 On February 25, 1989, the NFL changed forever.
 It's the day billionaire Jerry Jones officially bought the Dallas Cowboys and helped take America's Team to the next level.
 Things haven't always been sunshine and roses, of course, but there's no doubt the purchase was worth it.

-Over the last 30-plus years, the Cowboys have won three Super Bowl rings, won the NFC East 11 times, and made it the NFL playoffs 15 times.
-The ‘Boys have fielded Hall of Fame players and were led by legendary coaches.
+Over the last 30-plus years, the iconic Texas franchise has won three Super Bowl rings, won the NFC East 12 times, and made it the NFL playoffs 17 times.
+The 'Boys have fielded Hall of Fame players and were led by legendary coaches.
 The resume speaks volumes.

-But what if someone told you President Donald Trump once had a chance to buy the Cowboys and turned it down?
-It’s true.
+But what if someone told you former President Donald Trump once had a chance to buy the Cowboys and turned it down?
+It's true, but his reasoning still holds up.

 Why Donald Trump Passed on Buying the Dallas Cowboys